bbelderbos/bbelderbos.github.io/_posts/2016-03-07-building-maintainable-software.md

       self.sitemap = blog.sitemap
       ..

-#### 5. Separate concerns to avoid building large classes
+#### 5. Separate concerns in modules (Chapter 6)

-> Loosely coupled modules (classes) are easier to modify and lead to a more modular system.
+> Modules (classes) that are loosely coupled are easier to modify and lead to a more modular system.

 Keep classes small and limit he number of places where class is alled by code outside the calss itself.

-#### 6. Couple architecture components loosely
+#### 6. Couple architecture components loosely (Chapter 7)

-> Same as last rule but at a higher level, strive for loose coupling, also on a component level
+> Top-level components of a system that are more loosely coupled are easier to modify and lead to a more modular system.

 For example when you have classes Input -> Output -> Logging -> FileHandling -> XMLParsing -> etc. - make sure these components operate independently, passing the Logging object to all the other modules and vice versa creates more dependencies (is not loose coupling).

 The book shows an example of the [abstract factory design pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern).
-TODO: find an example from my code for this one.

-#### 7. Balance the number and size of top-level components in your code
+#### 7. Keep architecture components balanced (Chapter 8)

-> A well-balanced architecture of uniform size is most modular and enables easy modification through separation of concerns.
+> A well-balanced architecture, with not too many and not too few components, of uniform size, is the most modular and enables easy modification through separation of concerns.

 I think I get this better these days, compare an old project: